Git Integration for Jira Cloud Documentation

 Gerrit End of Life (EOL)

-For more information, see Gerrit support page.
+For more information, see the Gerrit support page.

 Have feedback about this article?
 Did we miss something?
 Let us know!